It is a calcium channel blocker medication used most often to treat high blood pressure, angina, and Raynaud’s phenomenon.

 How does it work?

-It works by blocking the calcium channels that are found in the muscle cells of the walls of the arteries.
+It works by blocking the calcium channels found in the muscle cells of the walls of the arteries.
 This action causes the arteries to relax and widen.

 Nifedipine relaxes the peripheral arteries in the hands and feet, which improves blood circulation in the fingers and toes.
 This helps relieve the symptoms of Raynaud’s phenomenon.